WebOfTrustInfo/btcr-hackathon-2017/workflow.md

 - Update `DDO_i`, sign with `Pi`
 - Create new tx like above, but send dust amount to `Bi`
 - Sign tx with `P(i-1)`

+## Questions
+- Does the sequence of operations imply that the DDO cannot be stored in a content-addressable store?
+    - I thought it's the case that the DDO must contain its DID, but the DID isn't known until the transaction is created.
+And the transaction must contain the address of the DDO.
+    - This can be worked around if the DDO isn't signed, or if the DID is not in the part of the DDO that is signed
+- The DID Spec recommends that there "should" (not must) be a means for quorum recovery of a DID.
+We should sketch out this scenario (possible with P2SH?) or make explicit that this is not an option.
+- In the hackathon should we focus on the P2PKH approach, or also a P2SH approach?